Neuroscience (NSC) – Professional Master's

 Time Requirement

-Time to completion can vary by student, but all requirements for the Master’s degree must be completed within five years.
+Time to completion can vary by student (three to five years), but all requirements for the Master’s degree must be completed within five years.
 The five-year period begins on the start date of the term the student is appointed to.
-Permanent Mayo employees whose Mayo employment terminates are required to notify MCGSBS; their MCGSBS appointments will also end.
+If the student's Mayo employment ends prior to completion of the program, the MCGSBS appointment will also end.

 Registration Requirement